IP3 2021 FAQ

 Follow the instructions on the submission form to include claim charts and other supporting documents with the patent submissions.

 No. Our confidential obligation is included in the Terms and Conditions.
-We will agree to take commercially reasonable steps to keep your submission and any supporting documents (claim charts, EOUs, etc.) confidential.
+We will take commercially reasonable steps to keep your submission and any supporting documents (claim charts, EOUs, etc.) confidential.

 Yes, Section 1.3 of the Patent Assignment Agreement, includes the following language: “As of the Effective Date, Assignee hereby grants to Assignor, for the benefit of Assignor and its parents and subsidiaries, for the life of all the Patents, an irrevocable, nonexclusive, nontransferable, nonassignable (including by operation of law or otherwise), nonsublicensable, worldwide, fully paidup right and license under the Patents, to develop, have developed, make, have made, use, have used, sell, offer to sell, import, export and otherwise transfer, dispose of, or exploit any product, service, method or process, and to authorize third parties to practice any method on behalf of Assignor.
 The foregoing license-back includes a license to a successor of Assignor, as long as the control of such successor is retained directly or indirectly by Assignor.”